dapphub/ds-pause/readme.md

 This means that `plan`'s are executed with the identity of the `proxy`, and when integrating the pause into some auth scheme, you probably want to trust the pause's `proxy` and not the pause itself.

+### Transfering Value

+Because the pause uses `delegatecall`, the `val` specified in the `plan` will not be transfered to the `usr`, but will instead remain in the pause and will be made available in the `usr`'s context.
+The `usr` can do whatever it wants with this ether, but any ether left over after the execution of the `plan` will be stuck in the pause forever.

 ## Example Usage